-Using biophilia in design means thinking about incorporating ways to increase a person’s connectivity to the natural environment.
+Using biophilia in design and architecture means thinking about incorporating ways to increase a person’s connectivity to the natural environment.
 Over many decades, this concept has been shown to reduce stress, improve our well-being, and stimulate creativity.
 There is continuing research being done to identify the varying aspects of nature that impact us, and to better understand what that impact is.

 According to Terrapin Bright Green’s 14 Patterns of Biophilic Design, the relationship between nature, human biology, and design of the built environment are all factors of how people benefit from design applications when biophilic design is used.
 From visual connections, to awareness of seasonal and temporal changes, these factors create a biophilic design pattern that establishes a strong and meaningful connection with natural elements.